-But apart from the similarities, there’s a lot that Bougna can bring to Napoli and help them improve.
+But apart from the similarities, there’s a lot that Bouanga can bring to Napoli and help them improve.
 The Gabon international could add as an indirect set-pieces threat thanks to his precision.
 His outstanding finishing, combined with his positioning make him a huge threat in front of the goal.

 He has scored 10 goals in the league so far this term.
 Not only his positioning in the box is crucial for sending 3.53 shots on average, but he also shoots from outside the box quite frequently and equally successfully.
-A lot of his goals are headers which shows that he’s perfect for team who tend to cross a lot because he can create chances in a variety of situations.
+A lot of his goals are headers which shows that he’s perfect for a team that tend to cross a lot because he can create chances in a variety of situations.

-His experience as a winger on the other side could also be beneficial for the team, since he would be able to exchange positions with Insigne, who can quickly transform into a direct threat.
+His experience as a winger on the other side could also be beneficial for the team since he would be able to exchange positions with Insigne, who can quickly transform into a direct threat.
 Bouanga on the other side could attempt crosses.
 This would give Napoli the needed versatility in the final third.

 On other hand, his experience in a deeper position could help Napoli for penetrating well-structured defences.
 His well-timed runs to the box provide an additional option for the team, which could affect their efficiency.